-- Through your authorized dealer, - by using a power door unlock/lock sequence, or - using a keypad procedure. - by using the instrument cluster message center.
+- Through your authorized dealer, - by using a power door unlock/lock sequence, or - by using the keyless entry pad (if equipped). - by using the instrument cluster message center.
 Refer to Message center in the Instrument Cluster chapter.

 Note: The autolock feature can be activated/deactivated independently of the autounlock feature.